hackclub/hackclub/workshops/weather_app/README.md

 ![repl.it screen](https://cloud-o4m9cgxr8.vercel.app/0screenshot_from_2020-10-09_12-14-29.png)

-Once you have finsihed setting up the files, we can now move on to write some code.
+Once you have finsihed setting up the files, we can now move on to writing some code.

 ## 3. Making a skeleton of the app.